emme-e/TEMPTRACK/README.md

 HypothesisTestingNewtons.hypothesis_test(initial_temp = 100, temp_final = 70, temp_env = 60, dt = 10, real_world_value = 75)
 'Reject null hypothesis: Modeled value is outside 5% of real-world value.
 Bounded by:[71.25,78.75].'
 ```
-We shown the fourier model working with preset values, now we will show the model as a input based system.
-For plotting.
+We shown the fourier model working with preset values, now we will show the model as a input based system, for plotting.

 ```python
  >>>from fourier_law